 - 1 tbsp (10 g) poppy seeds

-- In a medium bowl, whisk together the oat flour, almond flour, baking powder, cardamom and salt.
+- In a medium bowl, whisk together the oat flour, almond flour, baking soda, cardamom and salt.

 - In a large bowl, add the coconut oil, almond butter, brown sugar and coconut sugar.
 Beat with a whisk or an electric mixer until it becomes creamy, fluffy and smooth.

 - Add in the yogurt, water, lemon juice and lemon zest and stir until well combined.